tradingview/rest_integrations_docs/source/data/Permissions.rst

 Before implementing the `/permissions`_ endpoint, you need to:

-1. Choose the way you want to restrict access to the market data.
-2. Notify your TradingView manager about it.
+1. Choose how you want to restrict your data and let your TradingView manager know about it.
+After that, we highly recommend not switching from one restriction type to another, as it requires time-consuming and resource-intensive actions.
-3. Unless you settle on having no data restrictions, implement the `/groups`_ endpoint, which gets a list of symbols with different access levels.
+2. Unless you settle on having no data restrictions, implement the `/groups`_ endpoint, which gets a list of symbols with different access levels.

 .. note::
   Learn more about :ref:`Groups <groups-endpoint>`.